Devin Kenny: Music

 In 2021 Kenny made his first official release with New York-based avant-garde label PTP (also known as Purple Tape Pedigree).

-Devin Kenny has performed music for the influential GHE20G0TH1K party, and has collaborations with Chino Amobi aka Diamond Blackhearted Boy avant-garde turntablist Maria Chavez and musician/digital artist Albert Vyle Johnson.
-He also has created artworks centered around music such as 2Maintain for the Storefront for Art And Architecture which centered around the use of the term ‘maintain’ in 1990s hiphop in relationship to the nationwide rebellions against anti blackness and the Black Lives Matter movement in 2020.
+Devin Kenny has performed music for the influential GHE20G0TH1K party, and has collaborations with Chino Amobi a.k.a.
+Diamond Blackhearted Boy, avant-garde turntablist Maria Chavez, and musician/digital artist Albert Vyle Johnson.
+He also has created artworks centered on music such as 2Maintain for the Storefront for Art And Architecture, which centered on the use of the term ‘maintain’ in 1990s hip hop in relation to the nationwide rebellions against anti-blackness and the Black Lives Matter movement in 2020.